nzaman7878/javascript-interview-exercises/README.md

 13 - Write a function that calculates the factorial of a given number.

 14 - Create a function that generates a random number between a given range.

+15 - Write a function that takes an array of numbers and returns a new array with only the even numbers